-Walt Disney was a film producer, media magnate, and co-founder of the Walt Disney Company.
+Walt Disney (1901 – 1966) was a film producer, media magnate and co-founder of the Walt Disney Company.
 He was an iconic figure in the Twentieth Century media and entertainment industry, helping to produce many films.
 With his staff, he created famous cartoon characters, such as Mickey Mouse and Donald Duck; his name was also used for the successful Disney Theme Parks.
 During his lifetime, he received a record 59 Nominations for the Academy Awards, winning 22 Awards.

 In 1919, he moved back to Kansas City where he got a series of jobs, before finding employment in his area of greatest interest – the film industry.
 It was working for the Kansas City Film Ad company that he gained the opportunity to begin working in the relatively new field of animation.
-Walt used his talent as a cartoonist and drawer to begin his first work.
+Walt used his talent as a cartoonist to start his first work.

 “All the adversity I’ve had in my life, all my troubles and obstacles, have strengthened me… You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.”